 - Private 4×4 or minibus/van transport with a/c.

-- Guided tour by licensed tour guide of Marrakesh’s medieval markets.
+- Guided tour by licensed tour guide of Marrakech’s medieval markets.

 - Historic and architectural tour of the villages of Aguddim and Amezray by Cloe Erickson, president of the Atlas Cultural Foundation.